LoginRadius/apidocs/database/apidocs/docs/v2/customer-identity-api/account/account-overview.md

 # Account Overview

-The Account APIs are used to fetch and update details about the customers in the Admin Console.
-The Account APIs are only to be used by a system administrator or via your back-end in a secured setup.
-In either case, you'll want to be sure you know the impact of the changes being applied, as this API carries administrative capabilities that can override default behavior in the LoginRadius workflows.
+The Account APIs are utilized to retrieve and modify customer details in the Admin Console.
+These APIs should only be accessed by a system administrator or through your back-end in a secure environment.
+In both scenarios, it is important to understand the potential impact of any changes made, as this API has administrative capabilities that can override default behaviors in the LoginRadius workflows.

 There are four types of request methods that can be made: